A General Framework for Updating Belief Distributions: Abstract

-We are interested in the rational updating of beliefs, $\pi(\theta) \rightarrow \pi(\theta | x)$, under more realistic and manageable assumptions.
-To do so we relax the assumption that $f_0(x)$ is known and make use of loss functions to connect information in data to parameters of interest.
+We are interested in the rational updating of beliefs under more general and less stringent conditions.
+To do so we make use of loss functions to connect information in data to parameters of interest.
 Informally for now, we write such loss functions as $l(\theta,x)$, and we will discuss specific types later in the paper.
 We shall consider the reporting of subjective beliefs, $\pi(\theta | x)$, as an action made under uncertainty and use decision theory to guide the optimal action.
-See for example Hirshleifer and Riley (1992).
+See, for example, Hirshleifer and Riley (1992).

-To outline the theory, let $\nu$ denote a probability measure on the state space of $\theta$.
-We shall construct a loss function to select an optimal posterior measure $\widehat{\nu}(\theta)$ given a prior $\pi(\theta)$ and data $x$.
-To achieve this we construct a loss-function $L(\nu ; \pi, x)$ on the space of probability measures on $\theta$, and then present
+To outline the theory, let $\nu$ denote a probability measure on the space of $\theta$.
+We shall construct a loss function to select an optimal posterior distribution $\widehat{\nu}(\theta)$\footnote{We use $\widehat{\nu}$ to denote optimality rather than an approximation or estimate} given a prior $\pi(\theta)$ and data $x$.
+To achieve this we construct a loss-function $L(\nu ; \pi, x)$ on the space of probability measures on $\theta$ space, and then present

-as the optimal ``honest" representation of beliefs about the unknown value of $\theta$ given the prior information represented via the belief distribution $\pi$ and data $x$.
+as the representation of beliefs about the unknown value of $\theta$ given the prior information, represented via the belief distribution $\pi$, and data $x$.
 As it is widely assumed data $x$ is an independent piece of information to that which gave rise to the prior, it is appropriate to consider an additive, or cumulative, loss function of the form

-where $h_1$ and $h_2$ are themselves loss functions representing fidelity-to-data and fidelity-to-prior, respectively.
+where $h_1$ and $h_2$ are themselves loss functions on probability measures, representing fidelity-to-data and fidelity-to-prior, respectively.
 See, for example, Berger (1993) for more about ideas on uses of loss functions within decision theory.

+The question is whether we can claim a probability measure selected as the solution to a decision problem; i.e. minimizing a loss function, can be viewed as representing beliefs about a parameter.
+To answer this, given the aim (\ref{minloss}), we would clearly prefer probability measure $\nu_1$ to $\nu_2$ as representing beliefs if

+Indeed, it would be incoherent to select $\nu_2$ rather than $\nu_1$ when (\ref{prefer}) holds.
+Thus the answer is affirmative.
+Though we are not minimizing or comparing (\ref{prefer}), since we do not have $F_0$, we can substitute the expression

+with the Bayesian finite sample expression of the form (\ref{eq:log-form}).
+We now discuss the choices of $h_1$ and $h_2$ which give (\ref{eq:log-form}) as a Bayesian finite sample version of (\ref{asloss}).